Contact Sales

 How to celebrate your payroll team during National Payroll Week

-National Payroll Week 2023 takes place on the 4th to the 8th of September and is dedicated to recognising and celebrating the work that payroll team members do.
+National Payroll Week 025 takes place between the 1st and 5th of September and is dedicated to recognising and celebrating the work that payroll team members do.
 Usually responsible for ensuring the smooth and accurate payment of employees, payroll departments are a vital part of business operations, and this is a time to highlight the work they do.

 So, how can you use National Payroll Week to celebrate your payroll employees?
 For large organisations with a myriad of departments and employees, it can sometimes feel like the personal touch is lost.
 This makes it even more important to highlight the great work payroll teams are doing, often behind the scenes and without much fanfare.